 On top of sleep monitoring features, the lightweight fitness band also comes with boxing and rep-based training with a dedicated swimming feature on top of basic sleep and steps tracking.

-One compromise that you have to make to get this fit is GPS, but the price makes up for it.
+One compromise that you have to make is the GPS, but the price makes up for it.

 Read the full Moov Now review